-As we complete our transition to a predominantly multifamily portfolio, we continue to establish new ESG baselines and goals.
+As we complete our transition to a multifamily portfolio managed in-house, we continue to establish new ESG baselines and goals.
 We began by setting a few ambitious-yet realistic-goals, seeking to increase stakeholder awareness, operate more sustainably, create long-term value for our stakeholders, and drive continuous like-for-like improvement across key performance indicators.
-As we finalize internal platforms and processes in 2022, we will develop additional goals based on these newly established baselines.
+As we finalize internal platforms and processes, we will continue to develop additional goals based on these newly established baselines.

-In regard to the goals below: Over half of our multifamily portfolio was acquired in 2019 or after, with 2021 being the first calendar year where data was stabilized for a majority of assets.
+In regard to the goals below: Nearly half of our multifamily portfolio was acquired in 2019 or after, with 2021 being the first calendar year where data was stabilized for a majority of assets.

-Energy Intensity:
+2022 Energy Intensity: